 Add a Camera component by going to the Hierarchy panel and clicking the Add button [+] > Scene Object > Camera.

-Then select the Camera object in the Hierarchy panel and in the Inspector panel, click + Add component > AR Capability > Device Tracker.
+Then select the Camera object in the Hierarchy panel and in the Inspector panel, click + Add component, go to AR Capability, and select Device Tracker.

 By default, a Camera object is available in the Hierarchy panel when you create a project.
 If you do not need the default camera, you can delete it by right-clicking it and selecting Delete.